bboylyg/ABL/README.md

 5,81.86666666666666,0.4777777777777778,1.1441074348025853,30.429284422132703
 ```

-The unlearning model will be saved at the path `'weight/ABL_results/<model_name>.tar'`
+The unlearned model will be saved to `'weight/ABL_results/<model_name>.tar'`

-Please carefully read the `quick_unlearning_demo.py` , then change the default parameters for your experiment.
+Please read `quick_unlearning_demo.py` to adjust the default parameters for your needs.

 ---

-## Prepare Poisoning Data
+## Prepare Poisoned Data
-We have provided a `DatasetBD` Class in `data_loader.py` for generating training set of different backdoor attacks.
+The `DatasetBD` Class in `data_loader.py` can be used to generate poisoned training set by different attacks.

-The use of this code to create a poisoned data is look like this:
+The following is an example:

 ```python
 from data_loader import *